 Selling is actually less about the product and more about having the right approach.

 You could be selling the most ground-breaking product in the world, but if deep down you feel you’re inconveniencing people by telling them, it won’t sell.

 Saying “sorry” when you haven’t done anything wrong will only hurt you if your intention is to position yourself as an expert in the field.

-Though it may be tempting, do everything you can to avoid apologizing for following up.
+Though it may be tempting, do everything you can to avoid apologizing for following up on the original email.

 After all, you’re reaching out because you genuinely want to help them.

-The single best thing you can do is position yourself as an expert.
+The single best thing you can do in following up after no response is position yourself as an expert.
 If you show them that you’re someone they can learn from, they’ll want to continue the conversation.